Verotik: Controversy

-In 1994, when Verotik published a title with Phantom Lady reprints, AC Comics (which had earlier published Phantom Lady reprints) sued the company for trademark infringement.

 In 1996, Oklahoma City-based retailer Planet Comics was accused of "trafficking in obscene materials" because of selling copies of the publisher's Verotika anthology issue #4:

 In March of 1996, Michael Kennedy and John Hunter closed their embattled comic book store ... after months of trials and tribulations resulting from a police raid in September of 1995.
 Eight weeks after the raid, eight assorted obscenity charges were filed against the owners, stemming from a complaint about Verotika #4 from a member of the Christian Coalition....
 Oklahomans for Children and Families (OCaF), a non-profit obscenity watchdog group, [that pursues] enforcement of local obscenity laws, [...] turned Verotika #4 over to Oklahoma City Police.
 The trial was eventually set for September 8, 1997.
 Rather than risk imprisonment and a permanent felony record, the retailers agreed to plead guilty to the two felony charges.
 In exchange, they were granted a three-year deferred prison sentence and a fine of $1,500 each.